Defect Investigation

 A defect investigation report is a detailed document prepared by a qualified building consultant that identifies defects in a property, analyses why they occurred, references the applicable building codes and Australian Standards, and provides an estimated cost of rectification.

 Unlike a general building inspection, which gives you a broad overview of a property's condition, a defect investigation is targeted.
 It focuses specifically on problems that have already been identified or suspected.
-The purpose is to answer three questions: What is the defect?
-Why did it happen?
-What will it cost to fix properly?
+The purpose is to answer four practical questions:

 This type of report is commonly used when homeowners discover issues such as cracking in walls, water ingress through windows or balconies, waterproofing failures in bathrooms, poor workmanship in tiling or joinery, and non-compliance with the National Construction Code (NCC).